-- Foundation Courses: One to ten hours in foundation courses that introduce key concepts and methodologies related to the interdisciplinary concentration.
+Foundation Courses: 1 to 10 hours in foundation courses that introduce key concepts and methodologies related to the interdisciplinary concentration.

 |A three- to four-page integration essay in which students reflect on what they have learned and accomplished through their BDP experience.
 2